 The echo vascular tech operates ultrasound equipment that bounces high-frequency waves off the body's blood vessels (except for the heart's vessels, says the Society of Vascular Ultrasound's website, www.svunet.org).
 The vessels' resulting echoes are represented as video images showing how the vessels are functioning.
 The echo vascular tech needs essentially the same skills as those of an echocardiology technician, such as thorough knowledge of Doppler ultrasound.

 Future Economics and Career

-Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, vascular techs are able to pinpoint vascular disease earlier, which means more job availability and a projection of much faster than average job growth of 26% in 2014 through 2024.
-The BLS reported in May 2015 that the median annual salary for diagnostic medical sonographers, including echo vascular techs, was $68,970.
+Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, vascular techs are able to pinpoint vascular disease earlier, which means more job availability and a projection of much-faster-than-average job growth of 23% in 2016 through 2026.
+The BLS reported in May 2017 that the median annual salary for diagnostic medical sonographers, including echo vascular techs, was $71,410.

 Alternate Career Options

-With either an associate's or bachelor's degree in radiation therapy, in addition to licensing in most states, these professionals then seeks jobs treating diseases, such as cancer, through the administration of radiation treatments.
-As of May 2015, they earned a median salary of $80,220 per year, the BLS said, and could expect much faster than average employment growth of 14% from 2014-2024.
+With either an associate's or bachelor's degree in radiation therapy, in addition to licensing in most states, these professionals then seek jobs treating diseases, such as cancer, through the administration of radiation treatments.
+As of May 2017, they earned a median salary of $80,570 per year, the BLS said, and could expect faster-than-average employment growth of 13% from 2016-2026.

 Nuclear Medicine Technologist

-These techs earned median wages of $73,360 in 2015, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
+These techs earned median wages of $75,660 in 2017, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
 Their training usually involves either an associate's or bachelor's degree in this field; some states require licensing.
-Per the BLS, slower than average increases in these positions, at 2% growth, were projected from 2014 through 2024.
+Per the BLS, a faster-than-average increase of 10%, was projected from 2016 through 2026.